 The Banaue Rice Terraces are amazing.
 There is an overnight bus option that you catch in Manila and they leave around 10pm, you then arrive in Banaue around 6am the following day.
 I assume the bus ride may be a bit longer than usual as there was extensive road construction when I was there.
 In Banaue you are completely safe.
 You have to understand in these very remote locations where almost all of the towns income is based on tourism there is nothing to worry about.
 You will see numerous tourists wandering around the town and they actually have a "tourist center" where you can pick what you want to do in town.
 The pricing is also regulated so you do not have to worry about negotiations for the trips which is nice.

 Puerto Princesa is another location where you will see tourists everywhere.
 It is a purely tourism based city so again they try to keep it 100% safe.
-If you have any other questions feel free to email me at Rplllc@gmail.com almost 2 years ago
+If you have any other questions feel free to email me at Rplllc@gmail.com over 3 years ago

 I was there March 2016.
 I went all over the place and felt very safe.